 In order to expand business in global markets, the Mitsubishi Electric Group is actively promoting international standardisation.
 Activities to acquire patents that support international standards (e.g. standard essential patents) are openly promoted.
-As the member of an organisation in which patent pools for items such as MPEG and Blu-ray Disc™* collectively control standard essential patents, the IP revenues obtained through the organisation are contributing to improvement and growth in business earnings.
+As the member of an organisation in which patent pools for Digital Broadcasting, MPEG, HEVC, DVD, Blu-ray Disc™* and Mobile communications collectively control standard essential patents, the IP revenues obtained through the organisation are contributing to improvement and growth in business earnings.
 The Group is also working to increase activities for acquiring patents in competitive fields involving international standards and promoting IP activities that contribute to increasing product competitiveness and expanding market share.

 *Blu-ray Disc™ is a trademark of the Blu-ray Disc Association.

-The Mitsubishi Electric Group works diligently to prevent any infringement of its IP rights by other companies.
-In addition to in-house activities, the Group places particular weight on collaborating with industry organisations while approaching government agencies and other entities in Japan and overseas as a part of a wide range of measures to prevent the counterfeiting of products.
+The Mitsubishi Electric Group also works diligently to prevent any infringement on its IP rights by others.
+In addition to in-house activities, we place particular weight on collaborating with industry organisations while approaching government agencies both in Japan and overseas as a part of a wide range of measures to prevent the counterfeiting of our products.